mohamedabdelsalam578/tHE5THdATAsCIENCEpROJECT/README.md

 NEW 2.
 Is there a relation between population density and the passenger per vehicle ratio at terminals?
 (Do high population areas with low ratio reveal a pattern of communities that rely on cars?)
+NEW 10.
+What is the relation between the number of vehicles that return empty and the location of the terminal NEW 11.
+What is the relation between terminals that are not used and the routes it provides